DrWaluigi/err-linksBot/README.md

 # Introduction

-err-LinksBot is plugin for Err that handle links posted in chatrooms.
-This is a fork of https://github.com/brycied00d/err-linksBot
+err-LinksBot is a plugin for Err that handle links posted in chatrooms.
+This is a fork of https://github.com/brycied00d/err-linksBot (deleted), which was a fork of https://github.com/vaz-ar/err-linksBot (also deleted).

 For now it tries to open links and return the real url and title of the target page.